 where $\Bar{x}_{t}$ is the aperture flux photometry in the considered test aperture, $\Bar{x}_{N-1}$ the average intensity over the remaining $N-1$ apertures in the annulus, and $\sigma_{N-1}$ their standard deviation.
-In order to maximize the S/N, image processing detection algorithms need to be tuned through finding the optimal configuration of their parameters \citep[see \eg,][]{Dahlqvist2021Improving}.
-Here, rather than optimizing the algorithm parameters, we use the fact that we can leverage the behavior of the S/N versus some of the algorithm parameters in our deep learning approach.
+In order to maximize the S/N, image processing detection algorithms need to be tuned through finding the optimal configuration of their parameters \citep[see \eg][]{Dahlqvist2021Improving}.
+Here, rather than optimizing the algorithm parameters, we use the fact that we can leverage the behaviour of the S/N versus some of the algorithm parameters in our deep learning approach.
 This is especially the case for the number of principal components used in the PSF subtraction.
 We define an S/N curve as the evolution of the S/N computed for a given circular aperture as a function of the number of principal components \citep{Gomez2017VIP}.
-Fig.~\ref{fig:snr_curves} shows an example of $1{,}000$ S/N curves generated from the $sph2$ \varADI{} sequence.
+Figure~\ref{fig:snr_curves} shows an example of $1000$ S/N curves generated from the $sph2$ \varADI{} sequence.
 We clearly see in Fig.~\ref{fig:snr_curves} that, in the presence of an exoplanet signature (blue curves), the S/N curve first increases and then decreases, which leads to the appearance of a peak at a given number of principal components.
-This behavior, capturing the competition between noise subtraction and signal self-subtraction, was already documented elsewhere \citep[\eg,][]{Gomez2017VIP}.
+This behaviour, capturing the competition between noise subtraction and signal self-subtraction, was already documented elsewhere \citep[\eg][]{Gomez2017VIP}.
 The peak in the S/N curve indicates the number of principal components for which the contrast between the companion and the residual noise in the annulus is maximum.
 Hereafter, we denote as $k$ the principal component at which this S/N peak is located.